" "

-If you’re shopping around for anything home internet related, you’ve probably seen the acronym ISP floating around out there.
-But you may be wondering what an ISP actually is and what it means for you.
+If you’re shopping around for anything home internet related, you’ve probably seen the acronym ISP floating around.
+But you may be wondering what those three letters actually mean.

-There is a lot of confusion about what an ISP actually is and what it does, but essentially, an ISP is your go-to retailer for signing up to NBN and broadband plans.
-Want to know more?
-Read on to find out everything you need to know about ISPs.
+Essentially, an ISP is your go-to retailer for signing up to NBN and broadband plans.
+If you’re wondering who your IDP is, and if it’s the best provider to be with, read on to find out everything you need to know about ISPs in Australia.

 Looking for a new NBN provider or plan to make the most of your ISP?
 Check out some of the providers and plans available in the table below.
 The table contains affiliate links.